 Because each mental illness creates unique symptoms, diagnosing a concurrent mental illness and addiction takes time.
 Each person’s combination of mental illness and substance abuse can cause specific problems that must be identified and addressed by a mental health professional.
-This is most easily completed in a dual diagnosis rehab, where staff members can observe clients interacting with others and participating in daily activities.
+This is most easily completed in a dual diagnosis rehabilitation center in Florida, where staff members can observe clients interacting with others and participating in daily activities.
 They can then separate out the symptoms of addiction from mental illness.

-Additionally, as clients participate in therapy during dual diagnosis rehab, patterns emerge from their stories that can help therapists identify underlying mental illnesses.
+Additionally, as clients participate in therapy during a Florida dual diagnosis treatment program, patterns emerge from their stories that can help therapists identify underlying mental illnesses.
 That’s why finding a rehab center that treats dual diagnosis clients is critical if you suspect that you or your loved one has mental health issues in addition to drug or alcohol problems.

-How Do I Know If I Need a Dual Diagnosis Rehab In Florida?
+How Do I Know If I Need a Florida Dual Diagnosis Treatment Center?

 It’s difficult to assess your own mental and behavioral health to determine if you have a dual diagnosis.
-Rather than guessing your diagnosis, it’s vital to contact an experienced specialist who can assess your condition.
+Rather than guessing your diagnosis, it’s vital to contact an experienced specialist like the kind at our Florida dual diagnosis treatment center who can assess your condition.
 A clinical psychologist or psychiatrist is best suited to diagnose mental or behavioral health illnesses combined with addiction.
 Give us a call to speak with a counselor today.

 How Does a Medical Professional Know If I Have a Dual Diagnosis?